Ioana-Simion/egnn-jax/blogpost.md

-# **DEMETAr: Double Encoder Method for an Equivariant Transformer Architecture"**
+# **Accelerating Equivariant Neural Networks with JAX for Complex Data Sets "**

 ### _I.
 Simion, S. Vasilev, J. Schäfer, G. Go, T. P. Kersten_

 ---

-This blogpost serves as an introduction to our novel implementation of equivariance for transformer architectures.
-While equivariant transformers do already exist, we propose a method that utilizes two encoders for the node and edge information separately (which we implement in JAX mostly from scratch).
-This allows for more flexibility in the inputs we provide and ease of configurability for any task which can utilize graphs.
+This blog post serves as a tutorial for fast and scalable training of Equivariant Neural Networks, which handle more complex data, making them slower and harder to train.
+We propose leveraging JAX's capabilities to address these challenges.
+In this work, we analyze the benefits of utilizing JAX and provide a detailed breakdown of the steps needed to achieve a fully JIT-compatible framework.
+This approach not only enhances the performance of Neural Networks but also opens the door for future research in developing fully equivariant transformers using JAX.

 This blogpost serves three purposes:
-1. Explain the ideas of equivariance in transformer networks while also explaining some of the methods used.
+1. Explain the ideas of equivariance in networks while also explaining some of the methods used.
+2. Give an overview of the performance tests conducted on the two approaches.
-2. Provide an overview of some reproduction results for other methods (i.e., the Equivariant Graph Neural Network).
+3. Provide an overview of reproduction results for the Equivariant Graph Neural Network.
-3. Give an overview of our method and a comparison with the aforementioned reproduction results.
-4. Give an overview of the ablation studies we performed by disabling certain components of the transformer, which were done to demonstrate how adding more equivariances makes the model work better in leveraging the available geometric constraints.

 ---